phylum-dev/phylum-analyze-pr-action/README.md

 ```

 This configuration contains a single job, with two steps, that will only run on pull request events.
-It does not override any of the `phylum-ci` arguments, which are all either optional or default to secure values.
+It provides debug output but otherwise does not override any of the `phylum-ci` arguments, which are all either
+optional or default to secure values.
 Let's take a deeper dive into each part of the configuration:

 ### Workflow and Job names